N3TWORK/dynamap/docs/_pages/updating-objects.md

 ## Update methods

-For a full list of the types of update methods provides consult the [schema guide](/schema/).
+For a full list of the types of update methods provides consult [Generated classes](/generated-classes/).

 ### Setting a value